 Karlie Everhart, CMG’s director of planning, finds that she is more productive around 4 p.m. after she winds down from a breathing exercise: “If I find the day feeling more stressful than normal, I will find a quiet/private place and do square breathing.
 You take four breaths in, hold, four breaths out, hold, and repeat.
 I’ll do this for two or three minutes, and afterward I feel so much more calm and ready to conquer the rest of the day.”

 Some jobs adhere to strict 9-to-5 schedules, while others are more flexible—either way, it pays to get a little adventurous when it comes to your workspace.
 If the view from your desk gets a little stale, venture out to find a common area or a mini field trip with co-workers for a change of pace.
 Creativity doesn’t adhere to a time slot on a schedule, but according to a Stanford study titled Give Your Ideas Some Legs, one activity does trigger new insights: walking.
 So if the confines of a conference room are feeling too restricting, set up a walking meeting instead.

-The more advances you make in your career, the more responsibilities you’ll accrue, which also means more temptation to take your work home with you.
+The more advances you make in your career, the more responsiblities you'll accrue, which also means more temptation to take your work home with you.
 Taking inventory of your time during the workweek by using lists or tracking apps is paramount to keeping yourself in check.
-Learn how to segment the workload that starts to seep into your personal life by creating smartphone-free zones at home or intentionally leaving your laptop at the office three days out of the week.
+Find the perfect balance between life and work by learning how to segment the workload that starts to seep into your personal life by creating smartphone-free zones at home or intentionally leaving your laptop at the office three days out of the week.

 *No genetically modified (or engineered) ingredients.